Skip to content

 A deep understanding of main intelligences allows parents to recognize their kids natural areas of motivation.
 Being able to identify these motivations, parents can help kids foster them and slowly build a sense of competence, which can then develop into an expertise, self esteem, and a happy life.
 Intelligent parents expose their kids to a wide range of experiences so that kids’ natural bent can emerge, no matter in which area it might lie.

 Some parents realize that it might not be enough for kids to investigate an interest just on their own.
-Parents should also think of providing their kids with correct trainings.
-Some parents wonder what can they do when their kids show passions for something about which the parent knows absolutely nothing?
+Parents should also think of providing their kids with correct training.
+Some parents wonder what they can do when their kids show passion for something about which the parent knows absolutely nothing?
 A talented child as a painter, for instance, can pick up much more of his/her art from someone who is well versed in painting.

 MIND OF A CHILD

 When my daughter was about seven years old, she asked me one day what I did at work.
 I told her I worked at the college—that my job was to teach people how to draw.
 She stared back at me, incredulous, and said, You mean they forget?
 HOWARD IKOMOTO

 Picasso at twenty could paint as well as anyone in the world; Einstein at twenty could do physics as well as anyone in the world.
 While each of them had reached the limits of their domain, they shared what seems to have been a childlike freshness in their approach to their work.
 They both seemed to be always puzzled in the same nature and about the same sort of things children puzzle about.

 Einstein asked what it would be like to travel in a beam of light.
 Very few adults ask that kind of question, but kids do.